pgarciacamou/go-patterns/README.md

   statics: {}  // will be attached to the constructor };

-// Note: the options object is completely optional. var Singleton = patterns.singleton(options).build();
+// Note: the options object is completely optional (as seen in the example above). var Singleton = patterns.singleton(options).build();
 var singleton1 = new Singleton();
 var singleton2 = new Singleton();